-Risk monitoring is the set of processes, procedures, responsibilities and tools needed for on-going monitoring and reporting of material risk exposures and for triggering the active management of an unacceptable risk exposure.
+Risk monitoring is the set of processes, procedures, responsibilities and tools needed for ongoing monitoring and reporting of material risk exposures and for triggering the active management of an unacceptable risk exposure.
 This requires robust, auditable control processes, limit frameworks, breach escalation mechanisms, dashboards, reports and other tools to ensure appropriate risk monitoring.

 Certain financial risk exposures are monitored by setting appropriate limits on exposure.
-Credit risk limits are set against individual obligors, such as issuers in the case of the EFSF's available-for-sale financial assets and deposits.
+Credit risk limits are set against individual obligors, such as issuers in the case of the EFSF's treasury financial assets and deposits.
 Liquidity risk limits are set against certain funding outcomes.